mossgreen/mossgreen.github.io/_posts/2019-11-01-AWS-SAA-Certificatin-Study-Notes.md

 ## Key Concepts

-### Durability and Availability
+### Durability vs. Availability

+Durability

-- **Durability** addresses the question, “Will my data still be there in the future?”
+- addresses the question, “Will my data still be there in the future?”
+- e.g., a file copies to two sites, copies to three AZs

+Availability

-- **Availability** addresses the question, “Can I access my data right now?”
+- addresses the question, “Can I access my data right now?”
+- e.g., in one site, we keep two copies of one file

 Amazon S3 is designed to provide both very high durability and very high availability for your data.

-Amazon S3 standard storage is designed for 99.999999999% durability and 99.99% availability of objects over a given year.

 ### High availability VS Fault tolerance